 The MHSHP is a flexible degree, giving you the option to tailor the programme to meet your needs.
 Our staff hold the expertise to supervise a diverse range of projects, and you have the option of completing your degree over one year full-time, or part time while working.

 At masters level you can study a range of papers.
 The MHSHP usually comprises 180 points (500 level) including required and optional papers.
 You are required to choose one or more option(s) from the below.
 You can also pursue an area of interest in greater depth by undertaking a research project or thesis, under one of our expert supervisors.
-You are required to take a research methods paper and we recommend the school-based paper: SPLS501-16A Researching sport and leisure.
+You are required to take a research methods paper.

 - Applied Exercise Scientist/ Exercise Physiologist